afkfr0mkeyb0ard/findURLS/README.md

 # findURLS
 Python script to find URLs from a web page and spidering a website

-    $ python3 findUrls.py [-s] https://yourwebsite/
+    $ python3 findUrls.py [-s] [-v] https://yourwebsite/

-    -s      Enables spidering: will repeat the search on every new URL found from the same domain
+    -s      Enable Spider mode.
+Will repeat the scan for every new URL found -v      Enable Verbose mode.
+To display all found URLs